daos-stack/daos/docs/release/support_matrix_v2_2.md

 This document describes the supported environments for Intel Level-3 support at the DAOS 2.2 release level.
 Information for future releases is indicative only and may change.
-Partner support offerings may impose further constraints, for example if they include DAOS support as part of a more general cluster support offering with its own release cycle.
+Partner support offerings may impose further constraints, for example, if they include DAOS support as part of a more general cluster support offering with its release cycle.

-Some members of the DAOS community have reported successful compilation and basic testing of DAOS in other environments (for example on ARM64 platforms, or on other Linux distributions).
+Some members of the DAOS community have reported successful compilation and basic testing of DAOS in other environments (for example, on ARM64 platforms, or on other Linux distributions).
 Those activities are highly appreciated community contributions.
-However such environments are not currently supported in a production environment.
+However, such environments are not currently supported in a production environment.

 ## Hardware platforms supported for DAOS Servers